 2.20 annual teen driver deaths per 10,000 licensed teen drivers

-Our survey revealed that West Virginia teen drivers are more than 50% more likely to die in a fatal car crash than their Virginia counterparts.
-Furthermore, teenage boys in the Mountain State are particularly at risk, as young male drivers were involved in these crashes at a rate more than two times that of the young women in the state—with 42 deaths compared to 18.
+Our survey found that West Virginia teen drivers are more than 50% more likely to die in a fatal car crash than those in Virginia.
+Teenage boys in the Mountain State are particularly at risk, as young male drivers were involved in crashes at more than two times the rate of young women in the state — 42 deaths compared to 18.

 States With the Greatest Change

-Across the entire U.S. the number of annual teen driver fatalities has increased from 1,127 fatalities in 2013 compared to 1,310 in 2017—a difference of 16%.
+In the U.S., teen driver fatalities increased to 1,310 in 2017 from 1,127 fatalities in 2013 — a difference of 16%.
 Additionally, 30 states saw more teen driver deaths over this span, with Delaware, New Mexico and Rhode Island having the largest percentage increase.
-Conversely, 17 states actually saw a decrease in the number of teen fatalities, with Wyoming, Connecticut and Hawaii leading this group with a combined 77% decline.
+But 17 states actually saw a decrease in the number of teen fatalities, with Wyoming, Connecticut and Hawaii leading this group with a combined 77% decline.

-Our study found, overwhelmingly, that young men drivers died in traffic accidents more than their female counterparts—with male teens accounting for 72% of the fatalities we surveyed.
-In fact, in Vermont all nine of the teenage drivers that were killed in car accidents from 2013 to 2017 were male.
-Over the time period we surveyed, only Alaska saw more female teen driver deaths than male teen driver deaths: with seven female compared to five male teen driver fatalities.
+Our study found, overwhelmingly, that young men drivers died in traffic crashes more than their female counterparts — with males accounting for 72% of the fatalities we surveyed.
+In fact, in Vermont all nine teen driver fatalities from 2013 to 2017 were male.
+Over the period surveyed, only Alaska saw more female than male teen driving deaths, with seven female and five male fatalities.

 What Time of Year Is the Worst for Teen Traffic Deaths?

-Our study revealed that summer months accounted for the greatest number of teen driver fatalities.
-We found August to be the month with the single greatest number of teen driver fatalities, with 630 deaths during the time period we considered.
-This is 70% greater than the number of teen motorist fatalities that occurred in February during this time span: 371 deaths.
+Our study revealed that the summer months accounted for the most teen driver fatalities.
+We found August to be the month with the highest number of teen driver fatalities, with 630 deaths.
+This is 70% greater than the 371 teen motorist fatalities that occurred in February.

 Full List of States